Elmore Rally: in 20th March- out 27th (7 nights)

 Elmore is a small, rural township in Victoria, Australia, located on the Campaspe River, and just 45 km north-east of Bendigo.

-Elmore is close to the Whipstick State Park.
+Elmore is also close to the popular Whipstick State Park.

 Every first week of October, Elmore hosts one of Australia's oldest and largest agricultural shows.
 The event features farming machinery and equipment, as well as demonstrations and competitions.
 It's a big event, with over 40,000 visitors coming to Elmore for the Field Days